az4521/psp-camera_patch_i2cjoy/README.md

 This plugin can add right analog stick support to the PSP, using a TI ADS111x ADC connected to the PSP's i2c bus.

-Based on camera_patch_lite by Freakler
+Based on camera_patch_lite by Freakler and CtrlHook from [Op-ditto](https://github.com/Operation-DITTO/ctrlHook)

 #### Installation: